raun1/MICCAI2018---Complementary_Segmentation_Network-Raw-Code/README.md

 ## Basic Idea
 ### Pre-requisites
 This architecture can be understood after learning about the U-Net [https://arxiv.org/abs/1505.04597] {PLEASE READ U-NET before reading this paper} and W-Net [https://arxiv.org/abs/1711.08506] {Optional}.
-* Please see line 1541 for the main essence of complementary network - i.e. summing up the intermediate outputs of segmentation and complementary branches and then concatenating them for reconstruction layer
+* Please see line 1541 for the main essence of complementary network - i.e. summing up the intermediate outputs of segmentation and complementary branches and then concatenating them for reconstruction layer.
 * Hyper parameters to be set -
 * l2_Lambda - used for regularizing/penalizing parameters of the current layer
 * Mainly used to prevent overfitting and is incorporated in the loss function